antonioscalaunina/pyANTI-FASc/README.md

 **IMPORTANT:** More details about the k223d module and its original sources can be found in the repository of ANTI-FASc at the following link *https://github.com/antonioscalaunina/ANTI-FASc/blob/main/src/k223d/README.md*.
 The use of this module is shown in the examples in the main folder.

 Below are the instructions for installing the software dependencies.
-Please refer to the examples in the main folder and to the wiki documentation **(both under construction)** for further details regarding the code functionality, the configuration of input files and the database of precomputed mesh discretizations
+Please refer to the examples in the main folder and to the wiki documentation **(BOTH UNDER CONSTRUCTION)** for further details regarding the code functionality, the configuration of input files and the database of precomputed mesh discretizations